Break key: Keyboards without Break key

 For some Dell laptops, without a key, press the and select "Interrupt".

-Usage for breaking the program's execution
+Software usage

+Interrupting program execution

 While both and combination are commonly implemented as a way of breaking the execution of a console application, they are also used for similar effect in integrated development environments.
 Although these two are often considered interchangeable, compilers and execution environments usually assign different signals to these.
 Additionally, in some kernels (e.g. miscellaneous DOS variants) is detected only at the time OS tries reading from a keyboard buffer and only if it's the only key sequence in the buffer, while is often translated instantly (e.g. by INT 1Bh under DOS).
 Because of this, is usually a more effective choice under these operating systems; sensitivity for these two combinations can be enhanced by the BREAK=ON CONFIG.SYS statement.